Schools Outdoor Learning

-Contact us for further details of this exciting new project.
+Contact us for further details of this exciting new project or go to our

 Transition projects are arranged be-spoke to each school or cluster group.

-An example being the Catholic schools cluster from Newport involving 8 year5 classes from 7 schools.
-The schools were paired together and each pair had a day of problem solving and teamwork on their school site.
+An example being the Catholic schools cluster from Newport involving 8 year five classes from 7 schools.
+The schools were paired together and had a day of problem solving and teamwork on their school site.
 During the afternoon parents were invited to join the activities as part of the engagement project.
-At the end of the week all the schools came together for a huge event in a Newport park with more activities which brought all 210 pupils to solve one large challenge together.
+At the end of the project all the schools came together for a huge event in a Newport park which involved more activities which brought all 210 pupils to solve one large STEM challenge together.

 Contact for a visit to discuss a similar project in your school or cluster.

 This package uses the 'RSPB Wild Challenge' as a focus for the Outdoor Learning within the grounds of the school.
 Each class has the opportunity to Experience and Help Nature which can visit all 6 AoLE's during activities such as; Wild Writing, Plant Safari, Looking closer, Wildlife exploring, Mini Beast Safari, Weather Wizard, Habitat explorers and then share with other classes or parents to celebrate the presentation of certificates at the end of the project.

 NOLA can be used with different ages, needs, outdoor environments (on-site, woodland, hill, sea etc.), different activities (outdoor, adventure, field study, environmental) and with single and multiple session programmes